Updated 10/20/2022 includes recommendations if you do or don’t have a restricted use pesticide license.

 - Ammonium sulfate makes the glyphosate work better (sprayable) $1.40

-- Sharpen herbicide if you have any marestail or any glyphosate resistant broad leaf weeds. $4.90 – $10.00 / acre **do not use sharpen for fresh market sweet corn.
+- Sharpen herbicide if you have any marestail or any glyphosate resistant broad leaf weeds. $6.95 – $14.00 / acre **do not use sharpen for fresh market sweet corn unless the label allows it.

 If you have green weeds sprouting prior to planting then spray another dose of glyphosate before planting or before the corn emerges. (you can only get away with spraying glyphosate after planting and before emergence if the furrow is closed very well and no risk of rain that day)

-If any Broadleaf escapes ie. Morning glory, ragweed..
+If any Broadleaf escapes ie. Morning glory, ragweed (Laudis seems to be better on ragweed than Mesontrione is)..

-Foxtails are usually the biggest challenge for open pollinated corn and must be controlled early.
-S-Metolachlor and Balance Flexx will work for residual foxtail control.
+Foxtails are usually the biggest challenge for conventional corn and must be controlled early.
 S-Metolachlor will not kill any foxtail that is emerged.

 S-Metolachlor is the new formulation of Metolachlor.
 Herbicides with S-Metolachlor will likely be more effective than the Me-TOO-Lachlor II recommended but they are also more expensive.
-If you are concerned about application timing or have a lot of foxtail seed from previous years you may want to use the S-Metolachlor formulation.
+If you are concerned about application timing or have a lot of foxtail seed from previous years you may want to use the S-Metolachlor formulation for instance Brawl II.

 Read the labels and consider your next crop when choosing herbicides.

-Contact us we will try to recommend a plan that will work for you.
+Contact us we will try to help you develop a plan that will work for you.